Binary Constraint Satisfaction Problems Defined by Excluded Topological Minors: Tractable classes that generalise acyclicity

 To demonstrate topological-minor tractability for a pattern $P$ we proceed as follows.
 Let $I$ be an instance in which $P$ does not occur as a topological minor and let $G_I$ be its constraint graph.
 We denote by $n$ the number of variables in $I$ and by $d$ the maximum domain size of any variable in $I$.

-Build a Tutte decomposition of $G_I$, and consider any leaf node $S$ in this decomposition, inducing the separation \tuple{S,T} of $G_I$.
-Let $I[S]$ be the subinstance of $I$ on the variables of $S$.
-Suppose that the following two assumptions hold: \begin{enumerate} \item[(\textbf{A1})] $I[S]$ can be solved and its solutions projected onto the separator of \tuple{S,T} in polynomial time; the resulting reduced instance on $T$ will be denoted by $I'[T]$. \item[(\textbf{A2})] $P$ does not occur as a topological minor in $\PI{I'[T]}$. \end{enumerate} Then it follows that a recursive algorithm, which at each step chooses some leaf $S$ of the decomposition, and then solves the associated sub-problem $I[S]$ to obtain the reduced instance $I'[T]$, will solve the original instance using a polynomial (in $n$ and $d$) number of calls to the polynomial-time algorithm from (\textbf{A1}).
+Build a Tutte decomposition of $G_I$, and consider any leaf node $s$ in this decomposition.
+The subset of variables associated with node $s$ will be denoted $S$, and the variables associated with the remainder of the nodes of the tree decomposition after removing the leaf $s$ will be denoted by $T$.
+Note that $S$ and $T$ share at most 2 variables.
+Let $I[S]$ be the sub-instance of $I$ on $S$ and $I[T]$ be the sub-instance of $I$ on $T$.
+Suppose that the following two assumptions hold: \begin{enumerate} \item[(\textbf{A1})] $I[S]$ can be solved and its solutions projected onto the variables shared with $T$ in polynomial time; the resulting reduced instance on $T$ will be denoted by $I'[T]$. \item[(\textbf{A2})] $P$ does not occur as a topological minor in $\PI{I'[T]}$. \end{enumerate} Then it follows that a recursive algorithm, which at each step chooses some leaf $s$ of the decomposition, and then solves the associated sub-problem $I[S]$ to obtain the reduced instance $I'[T]$, will solve the original instance using a polynomial (in $n$ and $d$) number of calls to the polynomial-time algorithm from (\textbf{A1}).

-In the proofs below we will omit the simple cases where the separator has order less than two, or $S$ contains at most 3 vertices, or the torso of $S$ is a cycle (and hence has treewidth 2 and is solvable in polynomial time).
+In the proofs below we will omit the simple cases where $S$ and $T$ share only 1 variable, or $S$ contains at most 3 vertices, or the torso of $S$ is a cycle (and hence has treewidth 2 and is solvable in polynomial time).
 Hence we will assume that the torso of $S$ contains more than three vertices and is three-connected.

-Finally, note that if $\{u,v\}$ is an order-2 separator for some separation \tuple{S,T} of $G_I$ then we have the following: \begin{itemize} \item Any path in $G_I$ from a vertex in $S$ to a vertex in $T$ must pass through $u$ or $v$; \item There must exist some path from $u$ to $v$ in $G_I[T]$, which we will denote $path_{T}(u,v)$. \end{itemize}
+Finally, note that if $S$ and $T$ share the variables $\{u,v\}$, then we have the following: \begin{itemize} \item Any path in $G_I$ from a vertex in $S$ to a vertex in $T$ must pass through $u$ or $v$; \item There must exist some path from $u$ to $v$ in $G_I[T]$, which we will denote $path_{T}(u,v)$. \end{itemize}

 We now use this generic scheme to prove the tractability of pattern $L$ from Figure~\ref{fig:new}. \begin{theorem} The pattern $L$, shown in Figure~\ref{fig:new}, is sub-pattern $\NP$-complete but topological-minor tractable. \end{theorem} \begin{proof} By Theorem~\ref{thm:pivotSPtractable}, $L$ is sub-pattern $\NP$-complete.